jakswa/ringobot/README.md

 - `slackMessage` (`message`) is a https://api.slack.com/events/message
 - `realTimeClient` (`rtm`) is RTM client from the [Slack Node SDK](https://github.com/slackapi/node-slack-sdk#posting-a-message-with-the-real-time-messaging-api)
   - in the future, we can PM/etc using this object
+- [`webClient`](https://slackapi.github.io/node-slack-sdk/web_api) is how I've been adding new reactions (couldn't figure out how to do it with RTM client)

 # ENV variables